 The auteurs also played a tremendous role during the French New Wave movement.
 That’s because they received excellent support from the youth audiences.
 Most of the directors who helped the French New Wave were born during the 1930s.
 On the other hand, a large percentage of them spend their childhood in Paris.

-The French New Wave was roughly famous in between 1958 and 1964.
+The French New Wave was roughly famous between 1958 and 1964.
 The movement came to an end by 1973.
 Even though it was finished at that time, the influencing effects existed for several decades.

 The international popularity of French New Wave

-As mentioned earlier, many other countries in the world were aware of French New Wave during the 1950s and 1960s.
+As mentioned earlier, many other countries in the world were aware of the French New Wave during the 1950s and 1960s.
 It created an impact on the International movie industry as well.
-The big radical change introduced by the French New Wave played a tremendous role behind the fact mentioned above.
+The big radical change introduced by the French New Wave played a tremendous role in the fact mentioned above.

-In fact, the French New Wave was powered up by the social and cultural change that came out after the World War II.
+In fact, the French New Wave was powered up by the social and cultural change that came out after World War II.
 During this time, some lateral movements also existed in the world.
 The Free Cinema movement existed in Britain during the 1950s, and the French New Wave even influenced it.

 Ivan Passer, Vera Chytilova, and Milos Forman are some of the leading movie producers who lived in Czechoslovakia at that time and took necessary measures to promote French New Wave and its changes to the International film industries.
 Likewise, few other producers from Poland such as Jerzy Skolimowski and Roman Polanski also contributed towards the global popularity of the movement.
-Even though these producers wanted to implement the changed proposed by French New Wave, they did not have required assistance.
+Even though these producers wanted to implement the change proposed by the French New Wave, they did not have the required assistance.